Whether you live in the UK, are just planning a trip there, or are a UK expat living abroad, using a reliable VPN service is an absolute necessity.

 Almost all VPN software will work on Windows, Mac and Linux machines, along with iOS and Android mobile devices.
 However, some VPN services are also compatible with other internet-connected items, such as routers, games consoles and streaming devices, such as the Amazon Fire Stick.

 Do you want to protect your family’s devices as well as your own?
-Look for as many connections as you are likely to use at the same time (most providers will allow around 3-5 simultaneously).
+Look for as many connections as you are likely to use at the same time (most VPN services will allow around 3-5 simultaneously).

 No-one likes a clunky, confusing app.
 Look for a VPN with software that’s well-designed, simple and powerful and you will be much more likely to use it all the time.